 CABAM has been developed by Simone Kotthaus and Sue Grimmond at the Department of Meteorology, University of Reading, UK.
 Further improvements are made by Simone Kotthaus, Melania Van Hove, Martial Haeffelin, and Marc-Antoine Drouin at Institut Pierre Simon Laplace (IPSL), Ecole Polytechnique, Centre National de la Recherche Scientifique (CNRS), France.

 CABAM is written in R (tested with version 3.4.4) and licensed under the GNU General Public Licence v3.0.
-The code is accessible on gitlab.
+The code is accessible on gitlab upon request.

 Quality control